-The County has developed policies related to noise and land use compatibly based on Federal and State exterior noise abatement criteria.
-The proposed project is the redevelopment of an existing school, and the Sacramento County General Plan finds an exterior noise level of 65 dBA CNEL/L{dn} to be acceptable for schools and churches, and single-family residences as shown in Table 1 in the General Plan (Sacramento County 2022).
+The City has developed policies related to noise and land use compatibility based on Federal and State exterior noise abatement criteria.
+The proposed project is the redevelopment of an existing school complex, and the City of Sacramento General Plan finds an exterior noise level of 70 dBA CNEL to be acceptable for schools and churches, and 60 dBA CNEL to be normally acceptable for single-family residential as shown in Table EC-1 in the General Plan.